Better VMWare support for non-clusters setup

 - It allows you to select a local data store on a different host than you are creating the VM on.

-#2 Updated by Ohad Levy about 4 years ago
+#2 Updated by Ohad Levy over 4 years ago

 while a hack, this patch can solve the issue in the meantime:

 diff --git a/lib/fog/vsphere/requests/compute/list_clusters.rb b/lib/fog/vsphere/requests/compute/list_clusters.rb index 2092213..55980c7 100644 --- a/lib/fog/vsphere/requests/compute/list_clusters.rb +++ b/lib/fog/vsphere/requests/compute/list_clusters.rb @@ -11,7 +11,7 @@ module Fog end def raw_clusters(datacenter) - find_raw_datacenter(datacenter).hostFolder.childEntity.grep(RbVmomi::VIM::ClusterComputeResource) + find_raw_datacenter(datacenter).hostFolder.childEntity.grep(RbVmomi::VIM::ComputeResource) end

 #6 Updated by Oliver Weinmann almost 4 years ago

 this no longer seems to work in Foreman 1.2.